oasis-tcs/openc2-ap-er/oc2edr.md

 An OpenC2 Producer satisfies 'Device-Containment Consumer' conformance if:
 * 3.2.3.1 **MUST** meet all of conformance criteria identified in Conformance Clause 1 of this specification
 * 3.2.3.2 **MUST** implement the 'device-containment' Command Argument as a valid option for the 'contain device' command in accordance with [Section 2.3.3.1](#2331-contain-device) of this specification

 ### 3.2.X Conformance Clause X: Permitted-Addresses Consumer
-An OpenC2 Consumer satisfies 'Permitted-Addresses Producer' conformance if:
+An OpenC2 Consumer satisfies 'Permitted-Addresses Consumer' conformance if:
 * 3.2.X.1 **MUST** meet all of conformance criteria identified in Conformance Clause 1 of this specification
 * 3.2.X.2 **MUST** implement the 'Permitted-Addresses' Command Argument as a valid option for the 'contain device' command in accordance with [Section 2.3.3.1](#2331-contain-device) of this specification